dulfackerhisham/stepwise-cpy/README.md

 **Locking Mechanism:**
 Our platform incorporates a robust locking mechanism to manage product quantities accurately.
 This prevents any race conditions, offering a smooth shopping experience even in a multi-user environment.

-**Asynchronous Task Processing with Celery:**
-StepWise leverages Celery for asynchronous task processing.
-Time-consuming tasks, such as sending order confirmation emails, are handled asynchronously, enhancing the overall responsiveness of the application.

 ## Technologies Used